terryekoe/terryekoe/README.md

 with strong problem-solving, presentation, and teamwork abilities.
 Bilingual in Spanish, learning French.
 Adaptable, collaborative, and eager to connect for potential synergies.

+## 💡 What I’m Learning

+- 📊 Enhancing my machine learning knowledge with TensorFlow and Scikit-learn.
+- 🛠️ Exploring big data tools like Hadoop and Spark.